TimHopg/obsidian/Pipex.md

 (`>>`) - append output redirect
 `2>` sends to `stderr (fd2)`

+`command > output.txt 2>&1` - redirects output of standard out and standard error to same file.

 `< file grep a1` = `grep a1 < file`
 `|` - pipe redirects output of one command to the input of the next command Pipes connect processes and redirects connect processes with files or file descriptors.